chieltbest/multitype-pool/README.md

  and will be more efficient because of this information.

-This pool optionally uses a statically allocated data store, so that the custom pointer type can use an automagically-sized index for refering to the object, thus saving memory
+This pool optionally uses a statically allocated data store, so that the custom pointer type can use an automagically-sized index for referring to the object, thus saving memory

 ## examples